ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
              ┌──┐     ← Formatted ranges
 document: XXX*XX*XXXX
-              ↑ query the size of formatting range around this point
+              ↑ query the size of formatted range around this point
 ```
-The range of non-formatted chars around the query point is formatted; and the number is this range is 2; the answer to query #4 query is $2$.
+The queried position is part of a formatted range and the number of non-formatted characters is this range is 2; the answer to query #4 is $2$.

 Updating $decryptionKey$: